Franciaya/open_banking_assessment/README.md

 # Open Banking Pipeline
 This documentation provides an overview of the Open Banking Pipeline task, including its structure, components, requirements, and usage instructions.<br><br>
 Building a roburst and maintainable data pipeline for processing dummy source data in JSON format, which simulates Open Banking transaction data, is the focus of this work.
-The workload involves<br> conducting a few Data Quality checks on the incoming data before transforming and inserting it into two PostgreSQL tables.The project emphasizes modularity, extensibility, and automation to streamline the data processing workflow.<br><br>
+The workload involves conducting a few Data Quality checks on the incoming data before transforming and inserting it into two PostgreSQL tables.The project emphasizes modularity, extensibility, and automation to streamline the data processing workflow.<br><br>

 ##  Data Pipeline Overview
 The workload implemented is a data pipeline using Apache Airflow to process Open Banking transaction data provided in JSON format.
 The Open Banking Pipeline project aims to manage data processing tasks related to banking transactions.<br>